Best Code Editors for Linux: Features & Benefits

 CodeLite

-CodeLite is an open-source, cross-platform IDE that specializes in the programming languages C, C++, Rust, Python, PHP, and JavaScript.
+CodeLite is an open-source, cross-platform IDE specializing in C, C++, Rust, Python, PHP, and JavaScript.

 It has a source code editor, project management, code refactoring, source browsing, syntax highlighting, subversion integration, and other valuable features.